triton-lang/triton/_sources/programming-guide/chapter-2/related-work.rst.txt

 Polyhedral Compilation
 -----------------------

-Traditional compilers typically rely on intermediate representations, such as LLVM-IR [1]_, that encode control flow information using (un)conditional branches.
-This relatively low-level format makes it difficult to statically analyze the runtime behavior (e.g., cache misses) of input programs, and to  automatically optimize loops accordingly through the use of tiling [2]_, fusion [3]_ and interchange [4]_.
-To solve this issue, polyhedral compilers [5]_ rely on program representations that have statically predictable control flow, thereby enabling aggressive compile-time program transformations for data locality and parallelism.
-Though this strategy has been adopted by many languages and compilers for DNNs such as Tiramisu [6]_, Tensor Comprehensions [7]_, Diesel [8]_ and the Affine dialect in MLIR [9]_, it also comes with a number of limitations that will be described later.
+Traditional compilers typically rely on intermediate representations, such as LLVM-IR [LATTNER2004]_, that encode control flow information using (un)conditional branches.
+This relatively low-level format makes it difficult to statically analyze the runtime behavior (e.g., cache misses) of input programs, and to  automatically optimize loops accordingly through the use of tiling [WOLFE1989]_, fusion [DARTE1999]_ and interchange [ALLEN1984]_.
+To solve this issue, polyhedral compilers [ANCOURT1991]_ rely on program representations that have statically predictable control flow, thereby enabling aggressive compile-time program transformations for data locality and parallelism.
+Though this strategy has been adopted by many languages and compilers for DNNs such as Tiramisu [BAGHDADI2021]_, Tensor Comprehensions [VASILACHE2018]_, Diesel [ELANGO2018]_ and the Affine dialect in MLIR [LATTNER2019]_, it also comes with a number of limitations that will be described later in this section.

 +++++++++++++++++++++++
 Program Representation